 This stage runs through the city, continues on pedestrian roads, along gravel paths through forests and fields.
-We advise to take with you food for 2 days, as there will be no shops along the way until Jerceni, at the middle of the next stage.
-This stage is not long, so perhaps at first to enjoy the city, as well as a swim in a lake near the city’s border.
+This stage is not long, so perhaps at first to enjoy the cities Valka/Valga, as well as a swim in a lake near the city’s border.

-The stage begins at Putraskalns, 70 m from the Estonian border.
-Next to the Camino Latvia border post is a view tower.
+The official start of this stage is at Putraskalns, 70 m from the Estonian border.
+Next to the tower of views is the border post of Camino Latvia.
 There is a great view to Estonia from the Putraskalns.

 Turn left.
-This part is muddy and affected by logging machinery, and in hot days should be careful to avoid deer keds.
+This part is muddy and affected by logging machinery, and in hot days should be careful to avoid deer keds or deer flys.
 After 1.5 km, we reach the bridge over the river Rikanda.
 Here on the left is a view of the meadows of Burga, where a lot of birds are nesting and gathering.

 Beyond the bridge, the road becomes wider and more friendly, leads through fields and lonely farmsteads.
 After 2.5 km at crossroads keep left and 2 km later when reach an asphalt covered road, turn left.
 After another 1.5 km, we reach the centre of Turna.

-Accommodation and stamp is available at the Cultural Center of Turna (Turnas Tautas nams).
+Accommodation and stamp are available at the Cultural Center of Turna (Turnas Tautas nams).
 There is a grocery store in Turna, but should call as working hours are indefinite.